vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 tripā́d ūrdhvá úd ait púruṣah. pā́do ’syehā́bhavat púnaḥ |

-táto v́ıṣvàṅ vyakrāmat sāśanānaśané abh́ı  k 4 k This seems to be the purport of Kauṇd

-. inya’s remark \( ibid.  p.
+táto v́ıṣvàṅ vyakrāmat sāśanānaśané abh́ı  k 4 k This seems to be the purport of Kauṇḍinya’s remark \( ibid.  p.
 15\): dakṣin

 . āmūrtigrahan